6 Signs Your Child Needs Counseling | Children's Bureau

 6 Signs Your Child Needs Counseling

-Changes in your child’s personality can leave you wondering, “does my child need therapy?”
-Sometimes these changes become prominent as a result of a traumatic experience, while other times they can emerge out of the blue.
-Regardless of the reason, these changes are important to pay attention to as they can help you determine if and when to seek counseling for your child.
-Read on to learn about six signs that may indicate that your child could benefit from counseling.
+Changes in your child’s personality can leave you wondering, “Does my child need therapy?”
+Sometimes, these changes become prominent due to a traumatic experience, while other times, they can emerge out of the blue.
+Regardless of the reason, they are essential to pay attention to as they can help you determine if and when to seek counseling for your child.
+Read on to learn about the six signs that indicate your child could benefit from counseling.

 One of the most common signs that your child may need counseling is if they are having behavior problems both inside and outside of the home.
-You may find your child more inclined to argue, complain, and become defensive, even over the smallest request or conversation.
+You may find them more inclined to argue, complain, and become defensive, even over the most minor request or conversation.
 Pay attention to these responses, especially if they occur more frequently than usual.
-Oftentimes, this is your child asking for help without them even knowing it.
+Often, this is your child asking for help without them knowing it.

-When it comes to school and other activities outside of the home, stay connected to the teachers and other parents that interact with your child on a day to day basis.
+When it comes to school and other activities outside of the home, stay connected to the teachers and other parents who interact with your child on a day-to-day basis.
 Consider letting them know you are concerned and to let you know if they see any abnormally defiant behaviors in your child.

-Similar to the shift in behavior, changes in your child’s day to day interests and habits can signal that your child may need counseling as well.
+Similar to the shift in behavior, changes in your child’s day-to-day interests and habits can signal that your child may also need counseling.
 Most commonly, significant changes in eating, sleeping, and personal interests are easiest to spot and typically the most suggestive.
 If these changes last longer than two weeks, consider scheduling a check-up with your child’s doctor.
-In fact, they may be able to point you in the right direction if they believe emotional stressors are the cause.
+They may be able to point you in the right direction if they believe emotional stressors are the cause.

 Perhaps the most direct and evident of this list, excessive worrying and sadness are sure-tell signs that your child may need help beyond your reach.
-While worrying and sadness can be normal, especially during life transitions and changes, when these emotions become excessive and begin to consume your child and their thoughts, that is when you should take a closer look.
+While they can be expected, especially during life transitions and changes, when these emotions become excessive and begin to consume your child and their thoughts, that is when you should take a closer look.

 #4 Regressions

-Regressions are common when a new sibling is born, when divorce occurs, or any other major life changes take place in the home.
-However, when regressions happen for seemingly no reason, consider taking a closer look.
-Here are a few of the most common regressions that signal that your child may need counseling:
+Regressions are common when a new sibling is born, a divorce occurs, or other significant life changes occur in the home.
+However, consider taking a closer look when they happen for seemingly no reason.
+Here are a few of the most common that signal that your child may need counseling:

 • Bedwetting (when already night trained)